Musée du Montparnasse

 Monumental bronzes fill the house and workshop where sculptor Antoine Bourdelle (1861–1929), a pupil of Rodin, lived and worked.
 The...

-Spectacular views unfold from this 210m-high smoked-glass and steel office block, built in 1973.
+Spectacular views unfold from this 209m-high smoked-glass-and-steel office block, built in 1973.
 (Bonus: it's about the only spot in the...

-Beneath Tour Montparnasse, this huge, laser-lit venue – fittingly called l’enfer (hell) in a previous life and sharing space with...
+Beneath Tour Montparnasse, this 1500-capacity, laser-lit venue – fittingly called l’enfer (hell) in a previous life and sharing space...

 Musée du Montparnasse information